Red squirrel conservation

 What is the main threat to the UK's native Red squirrel population?

 Red squirrels, at one time, could be found all over Great Britain, but can now only be seen in wooded areas throughout the north of England, western Wales and in many parts of Scotland.
-They are also found on Anglesey, the Isle of Wight, Brownsea Island and in Thetford Forest in Norfolk.
+Red squirrels also found on Anglesey, the Isle of Wight, Brownsea Island and in Thetford Forest in Norfolk.

-If you see a red squirrel, please inform Red Squirrels Northern England.
+If you see a red squirrel, please inform Red Squirrels Northern England by clicking on the button below.
 Your sightings are very valuable in monitoring their locations.

 The non-native grey squirrel was introduced to England in the late 1870s from America and is the primary cause of decline of the red squirrel.